bashbadger/ckad/README.md

 - Expose an application with ClusterIP and NodePort services.
 - Access ClusterIP and NodePort services.
 - Configure an ingress for a service.

+Be able to accomplish these tasks using `kubectl` with `explain`, `--help` and the Kubernetes documentation.

+Use `kubectl create <resource> --help` for helpful examples.

 </details>